SurrealAI/surreal/docs/env.md

 Environments are created and run on agent machines; the API methods they expose are detailed below.

-TODO: Write about environments, use some of existing documentations in this file.
-1 - How to initialize an environment (including how to get obervation and action dimensions to automatically be populated in env_config)
-2 - A list of all available environments
-3 - Describe observation and action format
-4 - (Later) Describe building custom environments

 # Env initialization
 You can find examples of environment initialization in surreal/env/make_env.py.
 The make_env function is used in surreal/agent/base.py.
 In addition, note the lines